rainbow-ux/traveler-blog.github.io/README.md

 # Welcome to my traveler blog!

 #### This is my traveler blog.
 This blog collected some of interesting stories and photos during my travel experience.
-I love to experience different sceneries and custom all around world, which always make me feel the beauty of nature and bring endless power to me.
-I hope these blogs will bring the same feeling to you, I hope you like it.
+I love to experience different sceneries and custom all around the world, which always make me feel the beauty of nature and bring endless power to me.
+I hope these posts will bring the same feeling to you, I hope you like it.

 #### If you would like to learn more about me. you can visit my another blog and homepage.<br>